JHiltbrand/TopTagSF/README.md

   --approved            plots approved
 ```

 In this case, referring to the previous example, the input directory to the plotting script would be `TEST`.
+For each SF measurement, pre- and post-fit plots are created.
+Additionally, a summary plot is made to show all efficiency scale factors and mistag scale factors.